What Causes Iridescence?

 Dispersion happens when refraction causes light to separate into its individual colours.
 This effect can be clearly seen when white light passes through a prism, where each colour bends by a different amount depending on its wavelength.

-Rainbows form for the same reason.
+Rainbows form through a combination of refraction, internal reflection, and dispersion.
 Each raindrop acts as a tiny prism, refracting and dispersing sunlight and sending different colours back toward the viewer at slightly different angles.

 In crystals and minerals, iridescence is often caused by very thin internal layers, fractures, or inclusions.
 These fine structures interfere with light as it passes through or reflects off them, producing flashes or bands of colour.